 The two professional bodies for sport psychology within the UK are the British Psychological Society (BPS) and the British Association of Sport and Exercise Science (BASES).
 The professional regulatory body for sport psychologists in the UK is the Health and Care Professions Council (HCPC).
 When working on the psychological side of your game ensure that you are working with either:

-‘Trainee Sport Psychologists‘ or ‘Sport and Exercise Psychologists in Training‘ are registered on a 2 – 4 year professional training qualification (under the guidance of a registered supervisor) with either the BPS (learn more here) or BASES (learn more here) and are training toward HCPC registration.
+A ‘Trainee Sport Psychologist‘ or ‘Sport and Exercise Psychologist in Training‘ are registered on a 2 – 4 year professional training qualification (under the guidance of a registered supervisor) with either the BPS (learn more here) or BASES (learn more here) and are training toward HCPC registration.

 At Think Clearly Golf, we provide nothing but quality assured content from appropriately qualified professionals.
-Due to our location, all of our current contributors are UK trained and UK based.
+All of our current contributors are UK trained and UK based.
 Each is registered with their respective professional body, have practical experience of working with golfers (of a range of levels), and/or have undertaken doctoral research within the field of golf.
 Think Clearly Golf has a range of Chartered, Trainee, and Academic based contributors.
-Learn more about some of contributors below;
+Learn more about them below;

 James Lambdon: Founder